 Jo Cottrell follows the natural instinctual principles that have governed dog behaviour for many years.
-Jo is certified in Canine Psychology and has completed the ‘Training Cesar’s Way’ certified course with Internationally recognised Cesar Millan, Cheri Lucas, Brian Agnew and Martin Deeley.
+Jo is certified in Canine Psychology and has completed the ‘Training Cesar’s Way’ certified course with Internationally recognised Cesar Millan, and ‘The Missing Link’ certified course with Cheri Lucas, and Brian Agnew.

 Jo also has a BA Hons (Qualified Teacher Status) degree and is a member of the International Association for Canine Professionals.
-Jo brings a wealth of knowledge combining her experience as a teacher, educating young people and adults, alongside rehabilitating dogs.
+Jo brings a wealth of knowledge combining her interest and experience in the use of Holistic health, Canine Zoopharmacognosy and Dog Nutrition to support her work in rehabilitating dogs with behaviour issues.

 When dogs are brought into our human world, we make it complicated for them by providing them with what we think they need…love, love and more love!
 This is where the issues begin because the dog is not being provided with the needs that a canine requires in order to be balanced.

-The majority of dog behaviour issues can be easily resolved, by providing clear leadership, together with appropriate Exercise, Discipline and Affection.
+The majority of dog behaviour issues can be easily resolved, by firstly Understanding how a dog is feeling through understanding their body language; Learning how dogs respond to ‘life’ in Pack, Prey or Defence drive; Connecting with the dog; And providing clear leadership in a way in which a dog respects and trusts.
 Once they are provided with this, only then will they become balanced.

 If you take the time to understand your dog and learn how to fulfill them as mother nature intended, believe me, both you and your dog will be a lot happier!